 What You Didn’t Know About Organic Meat

-Grass-fed and organic meats are most often fully vaccinated.
+Grass-fed and organic meat that you may find at typical grocery stores are most often fully vaccinated.
 Animal vaccines have much lower safety records and research behind them than human vaccines (4).
 The majority of animal vaccines are laced with mercury, aluminum, live viruses, formaldehyde, propylene glycol, MSG, sodium benzoate and other toxic components.

 These ingredients are still present within their meat upon human consumption.
 This has to be considered a serious health threat.
 Most people have no idea where there is meat is coming from and have never seen or heard any real reports on the conditions and practices on the farm.